the-lord-of-stars/mini-template/README.md

 PS> pip install -r requirements.txt
 ```

-### 3. Configure API
+## 1 Configure API
 * OpenAI.
-Origianlly, the template uses OpenAI API to run locally.
+Origianlly, the template uses OpenAI API to run **locally**.
 You can sign up [here](https://openai.com/index/openai-api/).
     * Set `OPENAI_API_KEY` in `.studio/.env` file,
     * Set `OPENAI_MODEL = "gpt-4o"` in `.studio/.env` file,
     * Set `LLM_PROVIDER = "openai"` in `.studio/.env` file
-    The evaluation server uses Azure OpenAI to run your submission once you upload your submission, and you do not need to fill in the Azure OpenAI endpoint, API key, and deployment name.
+    The evaluation server uses Azure OpenAI to run your submission once you upload your submission, and you do *not* need to fill in the Azure OpenAI endpoint, API key, and deployment name.

 * [Optional]: LangSmith.
 Sign up for LangSmith [here](https://smith.langchain.com/).
 Use it within your workflow [here](https://www.langchain.com/langsmith), and relevant library [docs](https://docs.smith.langchain.com/).
     *    Set `LANGCHAIN_API_KEY`, `LANGCHAIN_TRACING_V2=true` in `.studio/.env` file